 I don’t know if this is a pattern or just a fluke, and I will need more data to get a clearer picture of what’s going on.

-Ok, immediately I see that zest.is is my best referrer by far, they have sent me exactly 100 visitors in the last 30 days.
-And these folks are engaged too as time on site is 3.12s, and bounce rate is 80%.
+Ok, immediately I see that zest.is my best referrer by far, they have sent me exactly 100 visitors in the last 30 days.
+And these folks are engaged, too, as time on site is 3.12s, and bounce rate is 80%.

 Note: in the bottom right corner, I can see all my referrers.
-I just need to increase the number of source GA shows me.
-By default, it’s 10, and they’re showing in descending order, from the highest number of visitors sent to lowest.
+I just need to increase the number of sources GA shows me.
+By default, it’s 10, and they’re showing in descending order, from the highest number of visitors sent to the lowest.

 Did you know that you can link together with your GA and Search Console for a full overview of how your site performs in Google and beyond?